Zoe-Immersive/SketchfabCSharp/README.md

           {
               // Here you can do anything you like to obj (A unity game object containing the sketchfab model) }
-      }, disableCache); // Now it will allways download the model.
+      }, enableCache); // Now it will allways download the model.
-  }, disableCache); // Now it will allways fetch the new model information.
+  }, enableCache); // Now it will allways fetch the new model information.
 ```